Stop-Uyghur-Genocide/MeansAndEvidences/README.md

 # Means and evidences of the Uyghur genocide

 A proposed joint community project (currently in its infant state) to create a briefing on the Uyghur genocide and its supporting evidences.
+Initial proposal: https://twitter.com/csomgyula/status/1346495545741873157

 | Name     | Description                                                  |
 | -------- | ------------------------------------------------------------ |